Skip to content

 The American cockroach, or Periplaneta americana, has existed for millions of years and probably originated in Africa before making its way to the United States on ships.
 Now well-established in US homes, they rapidly multiply if not kept under control, causing a nuisance, spreading disease, and triggering allergies.
-Because of this, many property owners rely on professional American cockroaches control to manage and treat infestations.
+Because of this, many property owners rely on professional American cockroach control to manage and treat infestations.

 What Are American Cockroaches?